Fiona Bowie: Life and work

 Fiona Bowie graduated from University of British Columbia (BFA) in 1990 and from the School of Contemporary Art at Simon Fraser University (MFA) in 1998.
 From 1998 to 2000, Bowie was a co-curator of the Western Front Society Exhibitions Program, and was the editor of ~scope, the exhibition catalogue of the 2001 Western Front Exhibitions Program.
 From 2012 to 2020, she created, constructed and directed (and operated her studio from) Orbitas, a Residency in Sámara, Costa Rica, where international artists and curators visited in order to work on research-based projects.

 Bowie is Professor Emeritus, Media Arts, Emily Carr University, where she taught across faculties in both the undergraduate and graduate degree programs.

-Public Art Works
+Public art works

 Surface

 In 2010, Bowie created Surface, an ongoing live documentary of the underwater life of False Creek.

 False Creek is a short inlet in the heart of Vancouver.
 Once teeming with marine life, it was heavily industrialized in the early 20th century.
 Now starting to rebound, the inlet supports seabirds such as cormorants, ducks, herons, kingfishers.
 Herring and other sealife are now populating the inlet, though in comparatively small numbers.